clarapbsousa/myths-and-mists/docs/README.md

 - **Connected Menus** - The user has the capability of browsing through the different menus.
 (Ex: Main Menu and Options Menu).
 - **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
-- **Player control** - The player may move with the keyboard control, pass through th Text-Sections and excute other functions.
+- **Player control** - The player may move with the keyboard control, pass through Text-Sections and execute other functions.
-- **Collisions detection** - Collisions between different objects are verified.
+- **Collision detection** - Collisions between different objects are verified.
 (Ex: Player/Orpheus, Dracmas, Enemies, Walls).
 - **Different levels** - 3 distinct levels with unique text sections, each offering different contexts, provides a dynamic and engaging narrative structure.
   This approach allows for diverse storytelling elements and contributes to the overall richness and depth of the narrative experience.